srbhr/Resume-Matcher/README.md

 1. Visit [Cohere website registration](https://dashboard.cohere.ai/welcome/register) and create an account.
 2. Go to API keys and copy your cohere api key.
 3. Visit [Qdrant website](https://cloud.qdrant.io/) and create an account.
-4. Get your api key and cluster url as well
+4. Get your api key and cluster url.
 5. Now create a yaml file named config.yml in Scripts/Similarity/ folder.
 6. The format for the conifg file should be as below:
     ```yaml